-Here we create the first layer of asset protection and that is creating privacy of ownership for your primary residence.
+So, we create the first layer of asset protection and that is privacy of ownership for your primary residence.
+That is, the land trust will hide ownership.
+We created a deed transferring the title of your home.
 This will be a publicly recorded document showing who owns the property.
-We transfer title to your home to the name of a trust.
+Thus, we transfer title to your home to the name of a trust.
 There is no public document that says who the beneficiary of the trust is.
 That is the first element of protection – privacy of ownership.

 Speaking of trusts.
 Many in the latter half of life effectively use the Qualified Personal Residence Trust or QPRT to protect their homes.
 Placing your home in this type of trust creates a separate estate that can protect your home from your judgment creditors.
 You can read more about this tool by clicking the link above.

 Finally we implement a deterrent into the plan.
 This is how to make your property worthless to creditors.
 This is called equity stripping.
 Again, we set up an LLC that you own privately.
 We establish this LLC in Wyoming or, better yet, in an international location such as the Caribbean Island of Nevis.
 That is, a Nevis LLC.
 The Nevis LLC records a mortgage (or deed of trust) against the property.
 This is a home equity line of credit type of mortgage.
 This LLC also has a bank and/or investment account to protect your liquid assets.